programmatoroSeduto/SOFAR-2020-2021-HUMAN-BAXTER-COLLABORATION/README.md

 ## Prerequisites

 - The project uses the "vanilla" version of the Unity simulation, with no changes.
 Link to the environment: [here](https://github.com/TheEngineRoom-UniGe/SofAR-Human-Robot-Collaboration.git). *Note well: we tried to make this work with no changes, so __if you modify this environment, the simulation couldn't properly work.__*
 - Some packages are required in order to esecute the project in the simulated environment.
-You can find all you need in our repository, folder `dependencies`.
+See the following section.

 ## How to set up the project